david-morris/pytagfs/README.md

   - [ ] Add options to limit the number of hidden files you list (for large media collections).
   - [ ] Consider giving tags their own inodes or otherwise managing permissions, attrs, xattrs
   - [ ] Consider turning files into sqlite blobs
+  - [ ] If you have experience with SQL, consider checking over my queries.
 - [ ] Possible reimplementation
   - [ ] Rust seems like a good target